Mouth ulcer: Causes

+Mouth ulcers may be caused by physical means (for example accidental biting of the cheek), certain medical conditions (such as some vitamin deficiencies), as an adverse effect of some medications, or SLS.

 Pathophysiology

 The exact pathogenesis is dependent upon the cause.

-Simple mechanisms which predispose the mouth to trauma and ulceration are xerostomia (dry mouth – as saliva usually lubricates the mucous membrane and controls bacterial levels) and epithelial atrophy (thinning, e.g., after radiotherapy), making the lining more fragile and easily breached.
+Simple mechanisms that predispose the mouth to trauma and ulceration are xerostomia (dry mouth – as saliva usually lubricates the mucous membrane and controls bacterial levels) and epithelial atrophy (thinning, e.g., after radiotherapy), making the lining more fragile and easily breached.
 Stomatitis is a general term meaning inflammation within the mouth, and often may be associated with ulceration.

 Pathologically, the mouth represents a transition between the gastrointestinal tract and the skin, meaning that many gastrointestinal and cutaneous conditions can involve the mouth.
 Some conditions usually associated with the whole gastrointestinal tract may present only in the mouth, e.g., orofacial granulomatosis/oral Crohn's disease.

 Similarly, cutaneous (skin) conditions can also involve the mouth and sometimes only the mouth, sparing the skin.
 The different environmental conditions (saliva, thinner mucosa, trauma from teeth and food) mean that some cutaneous disorders which produce characteristic lesions on the skin produce only nonspecific lesions in the mouth.
 The vesicles and bullae of blistering mucocutaneous disorders progress quickly to ulceration in the mouth, because of moisture and trauma from food and teeth.
 The high bacterial load in the mouth means that ulcers may become secondarily infected.
 Cytotoxic drugs administered during chemotherapy target cells with fast turnovers such as malignant cells.
 However, the epithelia of the mouth also has a high turnover rate and makes oral ulceration (mucositis) a common side effect of chemotherapy.